anshporash/Rancher/README.md

 - Set the admin password the first time you log in.
  ---
 ## Optional: if you Don't Have a Domain
--if you'r testing locally or don't have DNS setup,you can use a`NodePort` or `port-forward` to access Rancher:
+if you'r testing locally or don't have DNS setup,you can use a`NodePort` or `port-forward` to access Rancher:
    ```bash
       kubectl -n cattle-system port-forward svc/rancher 8443:443
  ```